TutorExilius/twitch_auto_slowmode_bot/README.md

 Setup:  Add your twitch credentials in a textfile, structured like "login_data.txt".
 ____
 Configurtion:
 This bot is default configured.
-You can use your custoum configuration in following lined in bot.py:
+You can use your custom configuration in following lines in bot.py:
 ```
 def __init__(...):
   ...